asteyven/SET08103-base/labs/lab03a/README.md

 ## Getting Started

-You need to set-up your application as last week.
+You need to set-up your application as [last week](../lab02).
 Check that everything works after you've pulled down your code.

 ## Defining User Stories

 Our job is to define the initial requirements for the system to be developed.
-We will do this by specifying **User Stories** (see [Unit 5b](../../units/unit05/unit05b.md) for more details).
+We will do this by specifying **User Stories** (see [Lecture 10](../../lectures/lecture10) for more details).
 A user story has the following form:

 > As a *role* I want *feature* so that *value*.